luicfrr/commonjs-esm-loader/README.md

   new PdfReader( ... )
 }
 ```
-If you're using Typescript, it's important to import add `import type PackageType from 'mypackage'` so that intellisense will continue to work.
+If you're using Typescript, it's important to add `import type PackageType from 'mypackage'` so that intellisense will continue to work.

 ## 👷 Built With